These tips will help you get the most out of your tutoring time:

 - Remember that your tutor did not attend exactly the same class you did.
 He or she would have had the class during a different semester, probably with a different professor, and possibly at a different campus.
 Therefore, your tutor will need some input from you in terms of what you are working on, and what you need help with.

 - The most important thing you can bring with you to a tutoring appointment is your course syllabus.
-Your syllabus is available electronically, either on Brightspace (D2L) or on a “My Lab” site (e.g. MyMathLab, MySpanishLab, MyWritingLab, etc.).
+Your syllabus is available electronically, either through Canvas or through a “My Lab” site (e.g. MyMathLab, MySpanishLab, MyWritingLab, etc.).

 - Other important things to bring to tutoring sessions are textbooks, class notes, any handouts you’ve received, and any additional tools (calculator, highlighters, etc.).

 - Be realistic in terms of how much you and your tutor can accomplish in the amount of time you have scheduled.
 For example, a 10-page paper will probably take more than 30 minutes to review if your goals for the session are very broad.

 - Remember that your tutor’s goal is always to help you get to a point where you can complete assignments and analyze course material on your own.
 Their focus will be on making sure you understand concepts so that you can complete assignments on your own (meaning that assignment completion is not the primary focus of tutoring time).